Cluff History, Family Crest & Coats of Arms

 Early Origins of the Cluff family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Cluff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cluff research.
+Another 143 words (10 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Cluff History in all our PDF Extended History products and printed products wherever possible.

 Cluff Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Clough, Cluf, Cluffe, Cluff, Cloughe, Clow, De Clue and many more.